What to see in the vicinity of Kuala Lumpur. Cathedral of the Blessed Virgin Mary

 Kuala Lumpur City Gallery

 Kuala Lumpur City Gallery is a Gallery dedicated to Kuala Lumpur and its history.
-Here, the detail and scale of the layouts of the city are striking.
-Near the Gallery, you can take a picture next to the big red letters I love KL.
-The gallery is located near the central square of Merdeka.
+The detail and scale of the city layouts are amazing here.
+Near the Gallery you can take a photo next to the big red letters I love KL.
+The gallery is located near the central Merdeka square.

 Merdeka Square

-Merdeka Square or Independence Square is the place where the flag of Malaysia flutters on the highest flagpole in the world, announcing the independence of Malaysia in 1957.
+Merdeka Square or Independence Square is where the Malaysian flag flies from the world's tallest 100-meter flagpole, heralding Malaysia's independence in 1957.
 Once upon a time, the English colonialists played cricket on this field.

-The building of the Moorish-style Sultan Abdul-Samad Palace was erected by the British in 1897 and is one of the most beautiful architectural monuments in Malaysia.
+The Moorish-style Sultan Abdul Samad Palace building was erected by the British in 1897 and is one of the most beautiful architectural monuments in Malaysia.
 The domes of the Palace and the forty-meter clock tower are very beautifully illuminated at night.

 Royal Palace Istana Negara

 Istana Negara Palace is the luxurious official residence of the King of Malaysia.
-Here you can watch the changing of the guard at the entrance every day, but mere mortals are not allowed to admire the territory of the Palace with gardens and lakes...
+Here you can watch the changing of the guard at the entrance every day, but admiring the territory of the Palace with gardens and lakes is not allowed to mere mortals...

 Masjid Jamek Mosque

-The Jamek Mosque is the oldest mosque in Malaysia, built in 1909 in a historical place - at the confluence of the Klang and Gombak rivers, from where the construction of Kuala Lumpur began.
-The Jamek Mosque is very beautiful and airy, and its view against the backdrop of skyscrapers is contrasting and colorful!
+Jamek Mosque is the oldest mosque in Malaysia, built in 1909 in a historical place - at the confluence of the Klang and Gombak rivers, where the construction of Kuala Lumpur began.
+The Jamek Mosque is very beautiful and airy, and its appearance against the backdrop of skyscrapers is contrasting and colorful!

 Masjid Wilayah Persekutuan Mosque

-Masjid Wilayah Persekutuan is a bit out of the way of other attractions, but it is definitely worth a visit.
+Masjid Wilayah Persekutuan is located a little away from other attractions, but nevertheless it is definitely worth a visit.
 This one of the most beautiful and largest Mosques in Malaysia can accommodate 17,000 people!
-It was built recently and looks very similar to the Turkish Blue Mosque in Istanbul.
+It was built recently and is very similar in appearance to the Turkish Blue Mosque in Istanbul.

 National Mosque Masjid Negara

-The Negara Mosque was built in 1965 and is the national Mosque of Malaysia.
-A very original and modern eighteen-sided dome of the mosque can accommodate 8,000 people.
-The Masjid Negara Mosque has become a symbol of independent and progressive Malaysia.
-It is located almost at the entrance to the Taman Tasik Perdana Park near the Old Railway Station.
-You won't be able to pass it by, heading to the Park of Birds or Butterflies...
+Mosque Negara was built in 1965 and is the national Mosque of Malaysia.
+The very original and modern octagonal dome of the mosque can accommodate 8,000 people.
+Masjid Negara has become a symbol of an independent and progressive Malaysia.
+It is located almost at the entrance to Taman Tasik Perdana Park not far from the Old Railway Station.
+You won’t be able to pass by it when heading to the Bird or Butterfly Park...

 Sri Mahamariammam Temple

-Sri Mahamariammam Temple is a very beautiful and exquisitely finished ancient Hindu temple built in the late 19th century.
+Sri Mahaariammam Temple is a very beautiful and exquisitely decorated ancient Hindu temple built in the late 19th century.
 It is located in Chinatown very close to the Pasar Seni metro station, being the center of worship for most people from India and other countries.

 Thean Hou Temple